memfault/interrupt/_drafts/mcuboot-overview.md

    33 | #include "flash_map_backend/flash_map_backend.h"
    ```

 There's some notes about this in the porting document about defining the flash interface.
-For the port we need to create a `flash_map_backend.h` with these definitions.
+For the port, we need to create a `flash_map_backend.h` with these definitions.

 > It's odd these functions are not defined in a header in the library itself but it
 > looks like we are expected to copy/paste them into a new file in our porting layer.